What are the facts?

 But the IUCN Task Force’s credibility has been challenged by a scandal now known as “Bee-Gate.”
 A report in the London Times and numerous other publication quoted a leaked memo from Task Force scientists conspiring to fabricate their studies as part of a “campaign” to have neonics banned.

-Wild bees appear fine, but should be monitored as hard evidence scanty
+Wild bee populations appear stable, but should be monitored as hard evidence remains scant

-Two of the field studies on bees in Europe mentioned above also included experiments on bumble bees and wild bees.
-Both were led by Swedish researcher Maj Rundloff.
+Two of the field studies on bees in Europe mentioned above led by Swedish researcher Maj Rundloff also included data on bumble bees and wild bees.
 The first, conducted in 2015, found no adverse effects on honeybees at the colony level from field-realistic neonic exposure.
 A separate part of the experiment did note adverse effects from neonic exposure on bumble bees, solitary bees and wild bees.
 This part of the study, however, was criticized at the time for a lack of robustness due to a very small sample size.

 In response, the team attempted to repeat of the same study a year later.
 That second study confirmed the previous ‘no observable adverse effect’ result for honeybees at the colony level.
 However, the bumble bee experiment failed, yielding inadequate data, and no results have yet been reported for solitary and wild bees.
 While inconclusive at best, at least these studies attempted to obtain some actual data about neonics’ effects on wild bees—which is more than another study that has gained widespread attention.

-Ironically, two recent studies conducted by the Swedish researcher noted above–Maj Rundloff– have demonstrated that managed honeybee hives are one of the primary threats to wild bees, including bumblebees, and other insects.
+The growing agricultural footprint of honeybees may also be an issue.
+Two studies conducted by the Swedish researcher noted above, Maj Rundloff, have demonstrated that managed honeybee hives are one of the primary threats to wild bees, including bumblebees, and other insects.
 The first study found that honeybees “outcompete wild bees by depleting common resources,” while the second study found that the adverse impact on the surrounding ecosystem is even more widespread: “We demonstrate that honeybee addition depresses the densities of wild insects (bumblebees, solitary bees, hoverflies, marchflies, other flies, and other flying and flower-visiting insects) even in a massive flower resource such as oilseed rape.”